luismaf/bluetooth-dual-boot/README.md

-# Bluetooth-dual-boot
+# bluetooth-dual-boot
-This will help you to setup a Bluetooth device in dual boot: Linux (Ubuntu 21.04) and Windows 10 without having to pair it on every boot. *If you have more than one BT device is useful to prior remove them all and add them one by one.*
+This will help you to setup a bluetooth device in dual boot: Linux (Ubuntu 21.04) and Windows 10 without having to pair it on every boot. *If you have more than one BT device could be useful to prior remove them all and then add them one by one.*

  1. Pair it in Ubuntu, reboot.
  2. Pair it on Windows.
 Yes, this will remove the paring in Ubuntu, just carry on.
- 3. Now in Windows, run `bt_key.bat` as Administrator, this will generate the file `c:\win_keys.txt`, you'll need this file in Ubuntu, move it if you need to, it will look like this:
+ 3. Now in Windows, run `bt_key.bat` *as Administrator*, this will generate the file `c:\win_keys.txt`, you'll need this file in Ubuntu, move it if you need to, it will look like this:
 ```
 Windows Registry Editor Version 5.00